microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/13.core-bot.tests/README.md

 ## Data Driven Tests

 In most cases the dialog logic is static and the different execution paths in a conversation are based on the user utterances.
-Rather than writing a single unit test for each variant in the conversation it is easier to use data driven tests (also known as parametrized test).
+Rather than writing a single unit test for each variant in the conversation it is easier to use data driven tests (also known as parameterized test).

 For example, the sample test in the overview section of this documents shows how to test one execution flow, but what happens if the user says no to the confirmation? what if they use a different date?, etc.